 - 1. The CTDOT will discuss performance measures at each of the regularly scheduled monthly meetings (via teleconference or in person meeting). - 2.
-The CTDOT will present data collected for each performance measure and collaborate with the RiverCOG and Transit Representatives on assumptions.

-- 3. The CTDOT will provide RiverCOG and Transit Representative with 30 days to provide feedback on the data received and the assumptions provided. - 4.
+The CTDOT will present data collected for each performance measure and collaborate with the RiverCOG and Transit Representatives on assumptions. - 3.
+The CTDOT will provide RiverCOG and Transit Representative with 30 days to provide feedback on the data received and the assumptions provided. - 4.
 The feedback received will be discussed at the next scheduled monthly meeting. - 5.
 CTDOT will set targets for each performance measure based on feedback received.

-iii.
-Reporting of Performance Targets
+C. Reporting of Performance Targets

 - 1. CTDOT will notify the RiverCOG and Transit Representatives by email when final statewide targets are established. - 2.
 CTDOT will send the targets that have been set, the backup information and a PowerPoint presentation to RiverCOG for their use in educating the MPO Policy Board.
 CTDOT will provide region level data summaries, if available. - 3.
 The RiverCOG has 180 days after the CTDOT establishes their targets to establish their own targets or endorse the State's targets and agree to plan and program projects so that they contribute toward the accomplishment of the performance targets. - 4.
-If the RiverCOG is establishing their own targets, the RiverCOG will report those targets to the CTDOT by email no later than the 180 day timeframe. - 5.
+If the RiverCOG is establishing their own targets, the RiverCOG will report those targets to the CTDOT by email no later than the 180-day timeframe. - 5.
 The RiverCOG will share this information with the Policy Board and will require Policy Board resolution to support the targets set by CTDOT or endorse their own targets. - 6.
-The RiverCOG will forward the Policy Board resolution to the Performance Measures Unit at the CTDOT before the 180 day limitation for FHWA performance measures. - 7.
+The RiverCOG will forward the Policy Board resolution to the Performance Measures Unit at the CTDOT before the 180-day limitation for FHWA performance measures via the DOT.Map21@ct.gov email box. - 7.
 For FTA performance measures, it is noted that RiverCOG provided a resolution of support for the initial transit State of Good Repair (SGR) performance targets on July 1, 2017.
 Thereafter, in accordance with FTA, transit providers will continue to share their targets annually with the RiverCOG.
-However, RiverCOG targets are not required to be updated annually, only revisited whenever the RiverCOG updates their MTP and/or TIP on or after October 1, 2018. - RiverCOG set initial SGR targets as required by FTA on 7/1/17.
-Thereafter, RiverCOG needs to set SGR targets for the first time when the TIP or MTP is amended or updated on or after October 1, 2018.
-Following this date, targets should be updated upon the development of future TIPs and MTPs.
+However, RiverCOG targets are not required to be updated annually, only revisited whenever the RiverCOG updates their MTP and/or TIP on or after October 1, 2018. - 8.
+For FTA safety performance measures as part of the PTASP, the RiverGOG has received the Plan which included safety performance targets and will have 180 days to support these initial targets.
+Each transit provider is required to review its agency Safety Plan annually and update the plan, including the safety performance targets, as necessary.

-iv.
-Reporting of progress toward achieving goal
+D. Reporting of progress toward achieving goal

-1. CTDOT will document progress towards achieving statewide performance targets and report that information to the RiverCOG and transit representatives in the Long Range Transportation Plan, the Statewide Transportation Improvement Program, the CTDOT TAM Plans and the FTA Annual report by email after the required reports are issued to Federal Agencies.
+- TDOT will document progress towards achieving statewide performance targets annually, and report to the NTD.
+Information will be available to the RiverCCOG and transit representatives for use in updates to the Long Range Transportation Plan, the Statewide Transportation Improvement Program, the CTDOT TAM Plans and the FTA Annual report by email after the required reports are issued to Federal Agencies. - 2.
+CTDOT will share updated TAM Plans with the RiverCOG in a timely manner, and the MPOs will incorporate them into their planning process.

-- 2. CTDOT will share the TAM Plans with the RiverCOG in a timely manner, and the MPOs will incorporate them into their planning process. - 3.
-RiverCOG will document progress towards achieving performance targets and report that information to CTDOT in the Metropolitan Transportation Plan and the Transportation Improvement Plan as outlined in the Measures and Deliverables tracking spreadsheet vial email.
-The CTDOT will collect this information and file until requested from FHWA.
+3. RiverCOG will document progress towards achieving performance targets and report that information to CTDOT in the Metropolitan Transportation Plan and the Transportation Improvement Plan as outlined in the Measures and Deliverables tracking spreadsheet via email.
+The CTDOT will collect this information and file until requested from FHWA/FTA.

-v.
-The collection of data for the State asset management plan for the NHS
+E. The collection of data for the State asset management plan for the NHS